HotelASP/Recon/README.md

   misconfigurations and known issues.
 - [smrib.py](https://github.com/HotelASP/Scanner) for the discovery pass
   (retrieved automatically when you rely on the default scanner).
+- Optional enrichment stages fall back gracefully but benefit from tools such as `dig` (DNS resolution) and the presence of an IEEE OUI database (often shipped with Nmap) for MAC-vendor mapping.

 Python 3.8+ is recommended.
 The included [`tools/aggregate.py`](./tools/aggregate.py) module performs the final data merge and is invoked automatically.